 Concordia University’s Montreal Institute for Genocide and Human Rights Studies (MIGS) is Canada’s leading ideas and leadership incubator for genocide and mass atrocity crime prevention.

-The Observatory on Radicalization and Violent Extremism’s (OSR) mandate is to observe, document and understand the phenomena of radicalization and violent extremism in Quebec and Canada in a non-partisan and independent manner.
+The mandate of the Observatory on Radicalization and Violent Extremism (OSR) is to observe, document and understand the phenomena of radicalization and violent extremism in Quebec and Canada in a non-partisan and independent manner.